Home | ENG | 繁體 | 简体

 Metals X

-For the six months ended 30 June 2023, Metals X generated a net profit after tax of A$12 million with net assets of approximately A$332 million at 30 June 2023.
+For the six months ended 30 June 2024 Metals X generated a net profit after tax of A$15 million and finished with a very strong balance sheet with A$182 million cash against only A$7 million in debt.

 Prodigy Gold